Final Reply To A Fuddly Dud About Mike Dunning-Kruger Jones

 he posed as someone

-Bart Ehrman (and most other scholars in that field) as woefully unqualified in that field, And why?
+who was exposing Bart Ehrman (and most other scholars in that field) as woefully unqualified in that field, And why?

 * by promoting fantastically strained and weakly-supported textual theories, * driven by his own extremely-biasing theological and ego commitments, * to demand a prophetic parallel in those texts